jackVanish/flyknifeComics/_posts/2016-04-21-borken-telephone.md

 author: Bruce
 ---

 Full Disclosure & Spoiler Warning: So, Peter Chiykowski, the guy behind this album, is a good friend of mine, but that doesn't influence my opinion of the album.
 Also, the review does contain 'spoilers', which I ordinarily wouldn't think was a big deal for an album, but since so many of the jokes are so rapid-fire and clever, I feel like maybe you should go listen to the album first, so that they land the way they should.
-Short review, it's great, it's funny, you should listen to it, you can order it or stream the whole thing here: http://borkentelephone.com/.
+Short review, it's great, it's funny, you should listen to it, you can order it or stream the whole thing [here](http://borkentelephone.com/).
 Spoiler warning ends here.